Lady Vic: Powers and abilities

 Elaine is a highly skilled martial artist and athlete, and equally skilled with firearms.
 She has a sentimental preference for a collection of antique weapons handed down by her ancestors, souvenirs of their colonial exploits: a matched pair of katar (कटार), a Japanese katana, a Thuggee strangling cloth, a Maasai javelin, and a Webley revolver.

 Of the mercenaries regularly employed by Blockbuster, Elaine is one of the most skilled, certainly more skilled than Brutale, Stallion, or Electrocutioner.
 Though usually not on the level of opponents such as Nightwing or Batman, she has nearly beaten Nightwing.
 When Blockbuster decided to test Shrike's abilities by pitting him against all of his regular assassins at once, Elaine lasted the longest and was the only one to actually inflict a wound on him, almost killing him, before being knocked out.
 She also nearly defeated Nightwing in their first fight and had an upper hand in the battle.
 She also effortlessly defeated Tarantula in two separate encounters.
 These feats place Lady Elaine Marsh-Morton among the best martial artists in the DC universe.

 Lady Vic also has qualities of determination and ruthlessness that set her apart from the others.
 Possibly this is because she desperately needs the money she earns for the sake of her family's continued standing and honor.
 As mentioned above, she was more than willing to kill a young girl to get paid; during the Hunt for Oracle storyline, when Black Canary escaped from a plane in which she was being held prisoner, Lady Vic astonished her by leaping into the sky after her without a parachute.

 Other versions

 Flashpoint

 In the Flashpoint universe, Lady Vic joined with the Amazons' Furies.

 In other media

-Lady Vic appeared in Titans, portrayed by Kimberly-Sue Murray in season three episode "Lady Vic".
+Lady Vic appears in a self-titled episode of Titans, portrayed by Kimberly-Sue Murray.